Trump says memo proves Russia probe is an 'American disgrace'

 FBI and Department of Justice (DOJ) officials fought hard against the memo's release, even issuing a rare statement claimingthat they had "grave concerns" about inaccuracies and misleading conclusions in the document.

-Related: No, the GOP's public war with the FBI is no normal
+Related: No, the GOP's public war with the FBI is not normal